joshjohanning/joshjohanning.github.io/_posts/2022-01-07-github-download-from-github-packages.md

 > Error:  Failed to execute goal org.apache.maven.plugins:maven-dependency-plugin:3.1.1:get (default-cli) on project herokupoc: Couldn't download artifact: org.eclipse.aether.resolution.DependencyResolutionException: Could not transfer artifact com.sherlock:herokupoc:jar:sources:1.0.0-202201071835 from/to fix_world (https://maven.pkg.github.com/joshjohanning-org/sherlock-heroku-poc-mvn-package): authentication failed for **https://maven.pkg.github.com/joshjohanning-org/sherlock-heroku-poc-mvn-package/com/sherlock/herokupoc/1.0.0-202201071835/herokupoc-1.0.0-202201071835-sources.jar**, status: 401 Unauthorized -> [Help 1]

-But this was still useful though as this what led me to just try to [`curl` that `.jar` file URL](#mysteriously-hidden-url-to-curl) successfully :).
+But this was still useful though as this what led me to just try to [`curl` that `.jar`{: .filepath} file URL](#mysteriously-hidden-urls-to-curl) successfully 😀.

+### GraphQL

+This [post used to include](https://github.com/joshjohanning/joshjohanning.github.io/blob/168740292d487f3dc841b54f630f995420f4b924/_posts/2022-01-07-github-download-from-github-packages.md?plain=1#L71-L244) a GraphQL reference for downloading a file from GitHub Packages, but the GraphQL endpoint for GitHub Packages has been [deprecated on GitHub.com](https://github.blog/changelog/2022-08-18-deprecation-notice-graphql-for-packages/) and [GitHub Enterprise Server 3.7.0+](https://docs.github.com/en/enterprise-server@3.7/admin/release-notes#3.7.0-deprecations) and no longer works.

 ## Wrap-up

-Hopefully this either helped you download a file from GitHub Packages, gives you ideas for other languages, or maybe my struggles convince you to *just use a Release in GitHub*.
+Hopefully this either helped you download a file from GitHub Packages, gives you ideas for other languages, or maybe my struggles convince you to *just use a [Release in GitHub](https://docs.github.com/en/repositories/releasing-projects-on-github)*.

-I should mention that for some of these you might need to tweak your [GITHUB_TOKEN settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#setting-the-permissions-of-the-github_token-for-your-repository) to grant it more permissions.
+I should mention that if you're running this in a GitHub Action workflow from a repository other than the repository publishing the package, you may have to [update the package's permissions](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#ensuring-workflow-access-to-your-package) for the repository to have access to the package in (not available in Maven [yet](https://github.com/github/roadmap/issues/578)).

-Let me know what I've missed or if you have any other ideas!
+Let me know what I've missed or if you have any other ideas! 📦

 {% endraw %}